marsch/Architecture/Connectors/AdapterGuide.md

 component](https://github.com/elasticio/sugarcrm-component/blob/master/lib/actions/lookupObject.js)

 # Example of flows in a complete one way integration between two systems
-A complete one way integration between two systems is an integration is where:
+A complete one way integration between two systems is an integration where:
 * One system is the system of truth
 * Creations, updates and deletions happen only in one system
 * Any creation, update or deletion of an object in that system results in the